ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The following subsections describe the details of the POST request and response to the /token endpoint between C and AS.

-In this exchange, AS provides C with the access token, together with a set of parameters that enable C to run EDHOC with RS.
-In particular, these include information about the authorization credential of RS, AUTH\_CRED\_RS, transported by value or uniquely referred to.
+In this exchange, C provides AS with its own authentication credential AUTH\_CRED\_C.
+Then, AS issues the access token as securely bound to AUTH\_CRED\_C, by including it or uniquely referring to it in the access token.
+Together with the access token, AS provides C with a set of parameters that enable C to run EDHOC with RS.
+In particular, these parameters include information about the authorization credential of RS, AUTH\_CRED\_RS, that is transported by value or uniquely referred to.

-The access token is securely bound to the authentication credential of C, AUTH\_CRED\_C, by including it or uniquely referring to it in the access token.

-AUTH\_CRED\_C is specified in the "req_cnf" parameter defined in {{RFC9201}} of the POST request to the /token endpoint from C to AS, either transported by value or uniquely referred to.

 The request to the /token endpoint and the corresponding response can include EDHOC\_Information, which is a CBOR map object containing information related to an EDHOC implementation, see {{edhoc-parameters-object}}.
 This object is transported in the "edhoc\_info" parameter registered in {{iana-oauth-params}} and {{iana-oauth-cbor-mappings}}.